dragon-dune/dragon-dune/dragon-dune.md

 1. The board is set up.
 Players place their starting units.
 2. If there are any Oracles, they make their victory predictions.
-3. One player is picked at random to be the Stating Player.
+3. One player is picked at random to be the Starting Player.
 4. The Dragon Marker is placed.
 Roll the die and multiply the number by three, then roll the die again and add that amount.
 This is the starting location of the Dragon Marker.